Prince-K-Ado/ist303_spr25_software_development/slides/week01_01_intro.md

 ### These files
 - plain text files
 - appearance added using the [markdown format](https://markdownguide.org/cheat-sheet/)
-- slide formatting done via marp extension
+- slide formatting done via marp extension for vs code
-- all lecture materials will be [available on github](https://github.com/damapak/ist303_spr2025) at https://github.com/damapak/ist303_spr2025
+- all lecture materials will be [available on github](https://github.com/damapak/ist303_spr25) at https://github.com/damapak/ist303_spr25

 ---
 # Introduction to Python and the command line: overview